jiayaozhang/JNeRF/README.md

 * Everytime when I encounter some errors I do the following in order, it will always work!

+in pycharm, remember to LD_LIBRARY_PATH=0 otherwise it would has errors

 1.   unset LD_LIBRARY_PATH

 2.   python -m jittor